xx-code/Django-zero-to-hero/README.md

 Get how to build a template with the gabarit in django and how couplage work correctly
 ## part 4 of tuto
 Get more about how view fonction and how to make post add or modify our database with post method
+## part 5 of tuto
+Getting introduction of test in django